peeranha/peeranha-web/app/faq/en.md

 /updatedisplayname - update display name

 _Post an answer directly from Telegram by using "Reply" action on a notification message about a posted question._

+_If you haven't linked you telegram account to Peeranha account yet, bot allows you to post question with temporary telegram account.
+Click here to learn more details https://testpeeranha.io/faq/#section_id_1_4_

 ## Boost